What is sarcoidosis?

 What are the signs and symptoms of sarcoidosis?

-Sarcoidosis may not result in symptoms and the disease may come and go without the patient or doctor ever being aware of it.
+Sarcoidosis may not result in any symptoms and the disease may come and go without the patient or doctor ever being aware of it.
 Symptoms can appear suddenly and then just as quickly resolve spontaneously.
-Sometimes, however they can continue over a lifetime.
+Sometimes, however, they can continue over a lifetime.

 Sarcoidosis may involve one organ system or several.